postaljs/postal.xframe/README.md

 // to share
 postal.fedx.signalReady();

+// signalReady can also take two arguments: a target iframe (or array of targets), and a
+// callback.
+The callback will be invoked anytime the remote postal instance responds to
+// the ping sent when federating with it.
+This means if you passed an array of four targets,
+// the callback should be invoked four times. postal.fedx.signalReady(
+	[ target1, target2 ],
+	function( info ) {
+		// a source prop exist on info as well, FYI console.log( "federated with:", info.instanceId );
+	}
+);

 // This message will be published locally as well as sent across to the remote postal
 // instances of any federated iframes postal.publish({